mkazhdan/TextureSignalProcessing/README.md

 <details>
 <summary>
 <font size="+1"><b>TextureStitching</b></font>:
-Supports the stitching together of a multiple (possibly overlapping) textures by solving a screened Poisson equation with value constraints defined by the input texture.
+Supports the stitching together of multiple (possibly overlapping) textures by solving a screened Poisson equation with value constraints defined by the input texture.
 The interactive viewer runs in two modes:
 <OL>
 <LI> A user specifies a single composite texture and mask file indicating when texels in the composite come from the same source.
-In this case gradient constraints are obtained by copying gradients from the composite whenever the two texels defining an edge come from the same source and setting the gradient constraint to zero along edges coming from different sources.
+In this case gradient constraints are obtained by copying gradients from the composite whenever the two texels defining an edge come from the same source, and setting the gradient constraint to zero along edges coming from different sources.
 The viewer shows the stitched texture on the left and the composite texture on the right.
-<LI> A user specifies multiple partial texture files and corresponding confidences masks.
+<LI> A user specifies multiple partial texture files and corresponding confidence masks.
 In this case gradient constraints are obtained by blending gradients from the different inputs, weighted by confidence, and setting gradients to zero in regions where there are no textures with non-zero confidence.
-The viewer shows the stitched texture on the left and a partial texture on the right and the user can selectively replace blended value/gradient constraints with the values/gradients from the partial texture by holding the [SHIFT] key down and dragging over the region to be inpainted.
+The viewer shows the stitched texture on the left and a partial texture on the right.
+The user can selectively replace blended value/gradient constraints with the values/gradients from the partial texture by holding the [SHIFT] key down and dragging over the region to be in-painted.
 </OL>
 </summary>
 <dt><b>--in</b> &lt;<i>input mesh, composite texture, and mask</i>&gt;</dt>
 <dd> These three strings specify the the names of the mesh, the texture image, and the mask image.<br>
 The input mesh is assumed to be in <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, giving the set of vertices with the x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i>, and <i>z</i> the set of polygons encoded by two lists.
 The first gives the indices of the vertices in the polygon (integers).
 The second gives the texture coordinates at each polygon corner (pairs of floats).<br>
-The input texture and mask are assumed to be an image in <I>png</I>, <I>jpg</I>, or <I>jpeg</I> format.
-Black pixels in the mask file are assumed to denote regions where the texel value is unkown.
+The input texture and mask are assumed to be images in <I>png</I>, <I>jpg</I>, or <I>jpeg</I> format.
+Black pixels in the mask file should be used to denote regions where the texel value is unkown.
 </dd>

 <dt><b>--in</b> &lt;<i>input mesh, texture format specifier, and confidence format specifier</i>&gt;</dt>
-<dd> These three strings specify the the names of the mesh, the format for the texture images, and the format for the confidence images.<br>
+<dd> These three strings specify the the names of the mesh, the format string for the texture images, and the format string for the confidence images.<br>
 The input mesh is assumed to be in <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, giving the set of vertices with the x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i>, and <i>z</i> the set of polygons encoded by two lists.
 The first gives the indices of the vertices in the polygon (integers).
 The second gives the texture coordinates at each polygon corner (pairs of floats).<br>
 The input textures and confidence maps are assumed to be images in <I>png</I>, <I>jpg</I>, or <I>jpeg</I> format.<BR>
-For the texture and confidence names to be interpreted as format specifiers, you must specify the  <b>--multi</b> flag.
+For the texture and confidence names to be interpreted as format specifiers, the  <b>--multi</b> flag must be specified.
 </dd>

 <dt>[<b>--out</b> &lt;<i>output texture</i>&gt;]</dt>